The Boar (newspaper): 2010s

+2020s

-In 2020, the Boar took home two awards at the Student Publication Association 2020 National Conference.
+In 2020, The Boar took home two awards at the SPA 2020 National Conference.
 These included Highly Commended awards for Digital Media and Best Lifestyle Piece by Liam Gould.

+2024 saw the paper win another set of awards at the SPA 2024 National Conference.
+Writer Zoé Barret took home the award for Best Creative Piece, while Best Interview was won by The Boar's Eden Fall-Bailey.
+Luke Chapman and Archie Clarke were further Highly Commended in the category of Best News Story.

+In 2025, The Boar reached new heights, picking up five awards at the Student Publication Association (SPA) regional awards, including Anna Bickerton for Best Journalist, and Editor-in-Chief Luke Chapman for Outstanding Commitment.
+The paper also won the accolade for Best Publication.
+The paper was later shortlisted for twelve awards at the SPA nationals.
+At the SPA 2025 National Conference, The Boar won Best Design (Newspaper) and was highly commended for Best Publication.
+Luke Chapman, Editor-in-Chief, was highly commended for Best Reporter and the Billy Dowling-Reid Award for Outstanding Commitment.

 Origin of name

 Founding Editor Godfrey Rust provides this explanation:

 We wanted something that would convey a sense of instant history to cover up the (then) appalling newness of the place (and encourage more Americans to invest).
 Sitting in the Pennyfarthing Bar, [Co-founder] Kasper de Graaf and I pooled our vast knowledge of local heraldry.
 Coventry, we thought, had an elephant as its symbol, and Warwick had a bear.
 Or perhaps it was the other way around.

 Anyway, neither of these had the required cachet.
 After experiments with other possible fauna we stumbled on the idea of a boar.
 Exactly whose the idea was I no longer remember, but I am certain that draught bitter was only 13p a pint.
 The pun was dreadful, but it was my round and there seemed to be no-one to stop us.